ThalesGroup/RISC-V-IoT-Contest/README.rst

 **********************

 The Security Hackathon objective is to propose hardware security counter measures to thwart classical software attacks.
-Entries should be composed of a RISC-V RV32IMC soft cpu in Verilog that can run the proposed attack software.
+Entries should be composed of a RISC-V RV32IMC soft cpu compatible of Verilog flows that can run the proposed attack software.
 The only software modifications authorised are on the compiler and the zephyr configuration.

 Microchip Creative Board